hetalang/heta-specifications/syntax.md

     omitRows: 3
 }
 ```

-## Namespace statement
+## Namespace Statement

-1. Platform components are grouped in namespaces. `namespace` statement can be used for easier work with namespaces.
-For more details about namespaces see on the page [namespaces](namespaces).
+1. Platform components are grouped in namespaces, and the `namespace` statement can be used to work with namespaces more easily.
+For details about namespaces, refer to the [namespaces](namespaces) page.

-1. The first use of Namespace block with a new space name initializes `namespace` implicitly by `#setNS` action.
+1. The first use of a namespace block with a new space name initializes the `namespace` (in the same manner as the `#setNS` action).

-1. To clarify the type of namespace one of the reserved words: `abstract`, `concrete` should be used.
+1. To clarify the type of the namespace, one of the reserved words `abstract` or `concrete` should be used.
 The default type is `concrete`.

-1. The block is organized in the following manner.
+1. The block is organized as follows:

     ```heta
     namespace <space id> begin